Sure Dividend

 Chevron is one of the rare oil and gas companies that was able to navigate through the Great Recession of 2007-2009, the oil downturn of 2014-2016, and the COVID-19 pandemic without cutting its dividend.

-As a result of Chevron’s lower cost structure, it can now handle a much lower average price of oil.
+Chevron’s lower cost structure allows it to handle a much lower average oil price.
 Furthermore, new projects in the U.S. and international markets will help the company continue to grow.

-Nevertheless, as we are near the peak of the cycle of the oil industry, which is infamous for its dramatic swings, Chevron should probably be avoided around its current stock price.
+Nevertheless, as we are nearing the peak of the oil industry’s cycle, which is infamous for its dramatic swings, Chevron should probably be avoided around its current stock price.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: